Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

 - [MakingYourOpenSourceProjectNewcomerFriendly]:
   * mention steps for getting involved in your CONTRIBUTING.md
   * maintain a list of easy bugs
-  * have open channels for communication, and encourage people ask questions in it
+  * have open channels for communication, and encourage people ask questions in it (ex: https://framateam.org)
   * celebrate new contributors
   * empathize
   * mentoring